Sunset Blvd (Scott Grimes song)

 "Sunset Blvd" is a song by Scott Grimes, which appears on his album, Livin' on the Run.
 The single was written by Scott Grimes and Dave Harris and produced by Tom Fletcher.
-The song climbed into the Top 20 of Billboard’s Adult Contemporary chart in April 2005.
-The song remained in the Top 20 for 10 weeks, peaking at #18.
+The song peaked at number 18 on the Billboard Adult Contemporary chart in April 2005.

-Grimes and Harris have stated in interviews that they wrote the song in 20 minutes in early 1999.

 The song was featured in a 2007 episode of American Dad! on the Fox Network.
 Grimes, who does the voice for the teen-aged Steve Smith, sang the song in the episode "American Dream Factory".

 Content

 The song tells the story of a young man named Brian who has dreams of making it big in Hollywood, eventually succeeding.

 Music video

-The music video of "Sunset Blvd", directed by Bryan Pitcher.
-It stars Jason Gray-Stanford and Grimes and features many of Grimes’ family or friends.
+The music video for "Sunset Blvd" was directed by Bryan Pitcher.
+It stars Jason Gray-Stanford and Grimes and features many of Grimes' family and friends.
 The song's co-writer, Dave Harris, is seen as a dock worker in the opening sequences to the video.
 Mickey Jones also appears in the video as the dock supervisor.